Remote Location Drilling, Dewatering, and Geosteering

 These remote direction drilling facilities promise several benefits over traditional sites, particularly when factored into large scale strategic considerations for producers.
 The most prominent reasons for pioneering this technology include:

-Fewer commuting staff to and from rig site increases safety, reduces transportation risk to personnel, prevents large crew from interfacing daily with on-site dangers
+Fewer people commuting to and from rig site increases safety, reduces transportation risk to personnel, prevents the large crew from interfacing daily with on-site dangers

 Centrally located geologists, geotechnical engineers, and Geosteering experts can apply their skills to a large number of sites simultaneously, increasing the rate of decision-making across projects